 Vanessa Bedient (née Stribling) grew up in Piedmont, California and attended Scripps College, the University of Washington, and UCLA.
 She loved literature and the arts, and was the soul of goodness.

-The Elizabeth Bishop scholarship is awarded to a distinguished first-year candidate in poetry each year, this award is made possible through a gift from The Murray and Grace Nissman Foundation.
+The Elizabeth Bishop scholarship is awarded to a distinguished first-year candidate in poetry each year.
+This award is made possible through a gift from The Murray and Grace Nissman Foundation.
 Born in Worcester, Massachusetts in 1911, Elizabeth Bishop was raised by two sets of grandparents in Nova Scotia and New England.
 She was a voracious reader and an aspiring writer by the time she enrolled at Vassar College, where she co-founded the literary magazine, The Conspirito.
 After graduating from Vassar, Bishop traveled extensively, settling in Rio de Janeiro from 1951 to 1966.
 She later went on to teach English and creative writing at the University of Washington and Harvard University.
 Her poetry, published in such collections as North and South, A Cold Spring, Questions of Travel, and Geography III, won every major American literary award, including the Pulitzer Prize and the National Book Award.

 The Agnes Butler Scholarships are awarded to six distinguished students in the MFA Program.
 Three awards are granted to distinguished new candidates, and three awards are granted to returning students.
 The Agnes Butler Scholarships are made possible by the Agnes Butler Endowment for Literary Excellence, which was established in 1998 through two large gifts to the MFA Program.
 Agnes Butler was the grandmother of an anonymous donor to the program.
-A southern schoolteacher, Ms. Butler earned her master's degree in English while working as a teacher and raising a family.
+A southern schoolteacher, Ms. Butler earned her master's degree in English while working and raising a family.
 A beloved and devoted teacher, Agnes Butler instilled in her students a love for literature, especially her favorites, Wordsworth, Coleridge, Shelley and Keats.

-This scholarship by an anonymous donor in memory of Sor Juana Ines de la Cruz.
+This scholarship is given by an anonymous donor in memory of Sor Juana Ines de la Cruz.
 Born in Mexico City in 1648 and Latin America's finest baroque poet, Sor Juana Ines de la Cruz spent her entire adult life in a convent.
 She is the author of the poetry collection The Overflowing of the Castalian Spring by the Tenth Muse of Mexico and the Respuesta, in which she describes her intellectual history and defends her rights as a woman to education.
 Remarkable for her time, Sor Juana discusses the position of women with astonishing frankness, irony, and thinly veiled anger.

 The Leonard Michaels Scholarship in Fiction honors the work of Leonard Michaels (1933-2003), a noted contemporary writer of fiction and essays.
 Born in New York City of Jewish-American immigrant parents, Michaels was much admired for the economy of his writing; he established a widely imitated, signature style of spare, imagistic prose.
-Author of nine collections, including I Would Have Saved Them If I Could (1975) and The Collected Stories (2007), published posthumously, he taught at U.C.
+Author of nine collections, including I Would Have Saved Them If I Could (1975) and The Collected Stories (2007), he taught at U.C.
 Berkeley for nearly forty years.
 Michaels was the father of three children, Ethan, Jesse and Louisa; he lived in Berkeley until the last few years of his life, which were spent in Italy with Katharine Ogden Michaels